datanav/docs/pricing.rst

      - €100.00

 .. [#] Geo-replicated backup is included in cloud environments.
 .. [#] 1-year fixed price option available.
 50% data price reduction for the fixed data amount, with 100% price increase for data exceeding the fixed data amount.
+Number of computes is determined by the maximum of fixed data amount and actual data amount.
 .. [#] SLA is billed for minimum 50GB data and a maximum of 300GB.
 .. [#] Premium SLA requires 1 year fixed price commitment for minimum 50GB data.